 To prevent harassment, you must educate your managers and employees on when fun or playful behavior crosses the line.
 To some extent, it’s up to the employee who feels harassed to expose the behavior by doing nothing more than asking the perpetrator to stop.
 Once your policy is created, come up with types of harassment examples unique to your culture and discuss the importance of preventing harassment in your workplace so that all staff knows what it looks like, that it’s not OK, and how to report issues.

 Many HR consultants and training firms offer custom workshops of off-the-shelf programs to help you educate your staff.
-For a sample training program outline, take a look at our Sexual Harassment Prevention training program which you can download and customize with your own workplace harassment prevention examples.

 5. Create a Safe Way for Workers to Share Concerns